What is digoxin?

 The digoxin dose needed to treat heart conditions is different for different people.
 Your doctor may do a blood test to make sure you have the right amount of digoxin in your body.
 This blood test has to be done at least 6 hours after your last dose of digoxin.
 Tell your doctor when you normally take your digoxin.
 Your doctor may want you to wait to take your dose.
 Or he or she may want to schedule your appointment so that you will have your blood drawn at the right time.

+There are also symptoms when you are not getting enough digoxin.
+You should discuss your condition and symptoms with you doctor.
 If you have heart failure, the following symptoms may mean that you are not getting enough digoxin:

-- More shortness of breath than usual
+- More shortness of breath than usual.

-- A decrease in your ability to climb stairs or walk
+- A decrease in your ability to climb stairs or walk.

-- Waking up short of breath at night
+- Waking up short of breath at night.

-- Shortness of breath when you lie flat or sleep on more pillows than usual
+- Shortness of breath when you lie flat or sleep on more pillows than usual.

-- More frequent trips to the bathroom during the night
+- More frequent trips to the bathroom during the night.

 If you have atrial fibrillation, the following symptoms may mean that you are not getting enough digoxin:

-- Palpitations, or a feeling that your heart is racing
+- Palpitations, or a feeling that your heart is racing.

-- A change in your heart rate
+- Change in your heart rate.

-- Fainting or blackouts
+- Fainting or blackouts.

 Copyright © American Academy of Family Physicians